zly-wik/shopping-list/README.md

 ## Overview:

-Web app that allows users to create checklists and add items to them.
+Web app that helps users create private shopping lists.
+Project is well-tested and has
+**96% tests coverage**.
+Backend is written with **Django** and DRF for REST API.
+Everything is configured as single docker-compose.

 ## Technical overview: